Skip to contents

 • outprefix Character string specifying the prefix for output file names.

-• radius Numeric specifying the radius (default: 50 µm) for defining spatial microregion.
+• radius Numeric specifying the radius (default: 50 µm) for defining spatial neighborhood.

 • ncores Integer specifying the number of CPU cores to use for parallel processing.